Bludwin/Blud---World-Level-Design/README.md

 # Blud---World-Level-Designer
 This Repository serves as my portfolio.
 I am new to the industry and have started to develop my skills through Unity, building worlds and creating basic scripts using C#

-My journey started with unity's online "create with code" courses and from there fell in love with the world design and decided to work on my own low poly world, this work was immediately loved by others and i was invited to have the role of level designer, working on a game called voidfall.
+I am 29 year old male from south wales U.K. My journey started with unity's online "create with code" courses and from there fell in love with the world design and decided to work on my own low poly world, this work was immediately loved by others and i was invited to have the role of level designer, working on a game called voidfall.

 My skills are fast developing and my creative approach to world design comes naturally.